Using Financial Aid

 Other types of aid available:

-- Private scholarships, grants, loans from outside sources - check into resources available in the OSA Scholarship Handbook (pdf), Watson Library, the University Scholarship Center, and the OSA Info Center
+- Private scholarships, grants, loans from outside sources - check into resources available in the SAGE Scolarship Handbook as well as the Financial Aid and Scholarships office private scholarship listing.

 - IIE Passport has also created a clearinghouse of funding opportunities for studying abroad.